osbuild/guides/osbuild-composer/src/blueprint-reference/blueprint-reference.md

 The blueprint settings extend any existing settings in the image templates.
 Thus, if sshd is already enabled, it will extend the list of ports with those already listed by the blueprint.

-If the distribution uses firewalld, you can specify services listed by `firewall-cmd --get-services` in a customizations.firewall.services section:
+If the distribution uses `firewalld` you can specify services listed by `firewall-cmd --get-services` in a `customizations.firewall.services` section:

 ```toml
 [customizations.firewall.services]